-- That’s the foot will make you get into the position, but not the forearm.
+- That’s the foot that will make you get into the position, but not the forearm.

 - Some players just stand at the same position and put the elbow forward, this way will decrease the consistency of your shot.

-- The stroke mechanism should be the same at any position on the table, use only the footwork to move.
+- The stroke mechanism should be the same at any position on the table, using only the footwork to move.